MakeSchool-Tutorials/Duck-Hunt-Unity-VR/P00-DroneHunt/content.md

 ![The sun in the sky](../media/image33.png)

 Really neat effect.

+#Putting it in VR & Hand Set Up

 >[action]
 >Now let’s get the SteamVR Camera Rig in there at position (0,0,0).
 Don't forget to delete your Main Camera!